Your dog has bad breath? (What you can do about it)

 4. inflammation of the gastric mucosa

-A Gastritis - also called gastritis - can unfortunately also affect our four-legged friends.
-Due to the increased formation of gastric acid, the stomach lining is attacked.
-This makes for a sour and putrid mouth odor.
+Inflammation of the stomach lining - also known as gastritis - can unfortunately also affect our four-legged friends.
+The increased formation of stomach acid attacks the stomach lining.
+This causes a sour and putrid mouth odor.

-Besides bad breath, there are other symptoms.
-Loss of appetite, vomiting and diarrhea are also typical for the inflammation of the gastric mucosa.
-This in turn leads to a Weight loss with your four-legged friend.
+In addition to bad breath, there are other symptoms.
+Loss of appetite, vomiting and diarrhea are also typical of inflammation of the stomach lining.
+This in turn leads to weight loss in your dog.

 5. diseases of the esophagus